Crane safety: 10 tips for a safe handling and weighing

 NEVER stand under a load for a safe crane operation

-One of the most basic overhead crane safety tips in any workplace where you carry out handling and lifting projects: never stay under a suspended load.
+One of the most basic essential overhead crane lifting safety tips in any workplace where you carry out handling and lifting projects: never stay under a suspended load.

 Although the risks may seem obvious, it is still common for workers to place themselves under loads when operating lifting devices.
 You mustn’t do this because if something goes wrong, you are at serious risk of being hit by something you are lifting.